lansing-homeschool/lansing-homeschool.github.io/index.md

 * **Teamwork:** *We are stronger when we work together.*
 * **Fun:** *We enjoy and celebrate what we do!*

+## Python Programming

+Check out the sample code that we have been working on for the Spike Prime in the [code folder of this repository](https://github.com/lansing-homeschool/lansing-homeschool.github.io/tree/main/code).

 ## Recent Posts

 {% include posts.html %}